-It is important to be able to structure your IELTS Writing Task 2 structure, or else you will struggle to get a high band score.
+It is important to be able to structure your IELTS Writing Task 2 essay, or else you will struggle to get a high band score.
 However, doing this isn’t necessarily very difficult.
 You can learn and practice some simple structures that will allow you to get a higher writing score.

 Read the following question.
 Think about what it is asking you to do.